Guidance for the movement of plants, plant parts and soil leaving the Japanese beetle regulated area in Vancouver, British Columbia

 Plant waste with soil for disposal

 Plant waste may be disposed of through a municipal green/compost waste program in accordance with program requirements.
 Contact the CFIA before moving regulated articles out of the regulated area for disposal.
-Please visit the CFIA's Japanese beetle web page to check for updates on where to take green plant waste (plants and plant parts without soil) starting June 15, 2019.
+Please visit the CFIA's Japanese beetle web page to check for updates on where to take green plant waste (plants and plant parts without soil) starting June 15 each year.

 A CFIA movement certificate is required before moving outside of the regulated area for disposal.
 These articles must be treated or disposed of in accordance with CFIA specifications (for example heat-treatment or deep burial).

 6.3 Plants and above-ground plant parts without soil – only regulated between June 15 and October 15